What is Main Street

 Why Main Streets Matter

 We all know where our Main Streets are, but do we know what they are and why they matter?
 Whether they are named First Avenue or Water Street or Martin Luther King Boulevard, what they represent is universal.
-Main Street is the economic engine, the big stage, the core of the community.
+Main Streets are the traditional center for social, cultural, and economic activity for their communities.
+They are the big stage, the core of the community.
 Our Main Streets tell us who we are and who we were, and how the past has shaped us.
 We do not go to bland suburbs or enclosed shopping malls to learn about our past, explore our culture, or discover our identity.
-Our Main Streets are the places of shared memory where people still come together to live, work, and play.
+Our Main Streets are the places of shared memory where the entire community still comes together to live, work, and play.

 1. A Proven Strategy: The Main Street Four-Point Approach®